igorwaw/web-advent/content/2016/08-authentication/index.md

 them.
 Emulating strange hardware is my favourite part of Advent of Code.
 But this one was too simple.

 I used Numpy.
-One of the instructions is rotate, Numpy provides function "roll" that does just that.
+One of the instructions is rotate, Numpy provides a function "roll" that does just that.
 I also packed most of the code in a class.
 Both aren't really needed for a simple task like this.